PRODUCTION TEAM ROLE - 2019/0

 Compilation of Production Notebook as learning and reference tool.

-(Hours of activity dependent on size and genre of production, venue and contributing number of freelance or associate professional staff)
+(Hours of activity are dependent upon the size and genre of production, venue and contributing number of freelance or associate professional staff)

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Reading list for PRODUCTION TEAM ROLE : http://aspire.surrey.ac.uk/modules/pro1030